Can Small GenAI Language Models Rival Large Language Models in Understanding Application Behavior?: Methodology

 \section{Methodology}

-In this Section, we firstly explain the procedure of data collection and LLM selection.
+In this Section, we first explain the procedure of data collection and LLM selection.
 Then, we describe the classification methodology.
 Finally, we introduce evaluation metrics.
 Figure \ref{fig:workflow} shows a simple workflow of both approaches.